-- while you can fund this course through your apprenticeship levy contributions, you cannot access the additional grant funding from the Government (described below). - we will need to consider the curriculum and age range that your proposed apprentice teaches, to ensure that this could create a training experience that is fully compliant with ITT regulation. - An independent school cannot act as a lead school in the 2022-2023 academic year.
+- while you can fund this course through your apprenticeship levy contributions, you cannot access the additional grant funding from the Government (described below). - we will need to consider the curriculum and age range that your proposed apprentice teaches, to ensure that this could create a training experience that is fully compliant with ITT regulation. - ITT grant funding is not available to support employment or training costs; however, a private school can pay for the apprenticeship training through their levy.